Road Tripping Western Australia, Part One

 Our route now turned North again as we headed up a peninsula of land with the ocean to either side of us.

-A sign to Shell Beach directed us to turn right into a parking area and from there we walked out onto the glorious beach.
+A sign to Shell Beach directed us to turn right into a parking area and from there we walked out onto the most glorious beach.

 As the name Shell Beach suggests, the beach is made up entirely of crushed Cockle Shells